Code-Institute-Submissions/corals_health/README.md

 Standard preprocessing steps were applied, including image resizing and normalisation.
 No additional feature engineering was performed beyond data augmentation to enhance dataset diversity.
 The [dataset](https://www.kaggle.com/datasets/sonainjamil/bhd-corals) found for this project contains 1572 labelled images.
 See corresponding section in [Jupyter notebooks, resulst and visualisation](#results-and-visualisation) chapter for visual representation of image number distribution in various subsets and labels.
 The total number is very modest which is the cause of poor generalisation initially observed for trained model.
 In order to improve model training and generalisation when analysing previously unseen data, augmentation process was implemented [2_visualisation.ipynb](./jupyter_notebooks/2_visualisation.ipynb).

 #### Model Building
-Three CNN models were developed with increasing complexity to address overfitting:
+Three CNN models were developed with increasing complexity to mitigate overfitting:

 - **Model_1**: Basic CNN inspired by the [Malaria Detector](https://github.com/Code-Institute-Solutions/WalkthroughProject01) project.
 - **Model_2**: Added dropout layers to reduce overfitting.